Leading-AI-IO/the-orchestrator-in-the-ai-era/README_en.md

 ## 🤝 Contributing

-Issues and Pull Requests are welcome.
+Issues and Pull Requests are welcome.<br>
 We welcome contributions including discussions on the Orchestrator concept, case studies of AI × boundary-crossing careers, and corrections of any kind.

 ---